 V = where one of the occupants is entitled to diplomatic privileges

 W = a granny annexe

 These exemptions are only brief summaries.
 To find out if you’re eligible, or for more details about any class of exemption, call us on 01636 650000 or email firstname.lastname@example.org

 A full Council Tax discount applies for the first 28 days from when a property first becomes unfurnished and unoccupied, after this time a full charge is payable.
-This discount is a property discount.
-It is not a personal entitlement.

 If you or someone who lives with you is disabled, you may qualify for a Council Tax reduction.
 If you’re eligible, you’ll pay one band lower than the current band for your property.

 You are eligible for this reduction if the following apply:

 - a disabled person is living in the property

 - the property contains a room (other than a kitchen, bathroom or toilet) which is predominantly used by and meets the needs of the disabled person

 - the property contains an additional kitchen or bathroom which is needed to meet the needs of the disabled person